 REF Coordinator for Applied Linguistics for the 2013 exercise.

-Editorial Board member for the journals: Classroom Discourse, English Profile Journal, Novitas Royal, Bellaterra, ARECLS.
+Editorial Board member for the journals: Language Teaching, Classroom Discourse, English Profile Journal, Novitas Royal, Bellaterra, ARECLS.

 Co-editor, Edinburgh University Press Book Series 'Studies in Social Interaction'.

 ECLS Director, iLAB:Learn

 PhD students who have completed are Ghaleb Rababah, Jim Ackers, Aboubaker El-Aswad, Eda Ustunel, Chris Jenks, Navaporn Sanprasert, Kitcha Thepsiri, Buthayna Al-Garawi, Hanan Waer, Olcay Sert, Chen-Ying Li, Saad Al-Mutairi and Andy Harris.